-Trail Length: Loop Trail is 8.7 miles (with an additional 1.6 miles on the road back to your car.)
-Awa‘awapuhi Trail is 6.5 miles round trip.
+Trail Length: Nualolo Trail is 8 miles up and back.
+The Loop Trail (CLOSED, see above) is 8.7 miles (with an additional 1.6 miles on the road back to your car.)
+Awa‘awapuhi Trail is 6.2 miles round trip.

 Trail Description: A very popular though strenuous trail with spectacular views of the Na Pali coast.
 Most hikers who do the full loop begin on Nu‘alolo Trail and turn right (north) at 3.2 miles onto Nu‘alolo Cliff Trail to connect with Awa‘awapuhi Trail.
 Turn left for excellent views from the end of Awa‘awapuhi Trail, which ends on a narrow ridge dropping off 2,000 feet to valleys below.
 From here, it is a 3.2 mile climb back to Hwy 550, including a 1,600+ foot climb in elevation.